GuillermoBustosPerez/Multiple-approaches-to-predict-flake-mass/01-Complete-script.md

 ![](01-Complete-script_files/figure-markdown_github/Density%20plot%20of%20residuals-1.png)

-90% of residual values from ANN model fall between values of -0.379 and 0.33 making for a distance of 0.709.
-90% of residual values from multiple linear regression model fall between values of -0.371 and 0.333 making for a distance of 0.704.
-90% of residual values from Random Forest model fall between values of -0.412 and 0.355 making for a distance of 0.767.
+Ninety percent of residual values from the ANN model fall between the values of -0.379 and 0.33 making for a distance of 0.709.
+Ninety percent of residual values from the multiple linear regression model fall between the values of -0.371 and 0.333 making for a distance of 0.704.
+Ninety percent of residual values from the random forest model fall between the values of -0.412 and 0.355 making for a distance of 0.767.
 Again, multiple linear regression concentrates 90% of residuals in the shortest range.
-ANN presents a slightly wider range (difference of 0.005) and Random Forest presents the widest range of the three models.
+ANN presents a slightly wider range (a difference of 0.005), and random forest presents the widest range of the three models.

 ``` r
 kable(